 Your afternoon tour starts at the infamous Revolution Square, with its many landmarks that tell the story of the city's turbulent past.
 There is much to be explored in this square, including the former Royal Palace (now the National Museum of Art), the Athenaeum, and the University of Bucharest Library.
 We'll head towards the Archives, a building that still bears the bullet holes of the 1989 revolution.

-Over to Constitution Square next, where will see a stunning example of larger-than-life communist ideals at the Palace of the Parliament.
-The world’s second biggest administrative building after the Pentagon is quite overwhelming.
-Ceausescu ordered the destruction of historic neighbourhoods in order to construct this colossal, controversial complex, which he ironically named The People’s House (Casa Poporului).
-Here we will ascend to the roof for spectacular views across the city (subject to availability)
+Over to Constitution Square next, where we will see a stunning example of larger-than-life communist ideals at the Palace of the Parliament.
+The world's second biggest administrative building after the Pentagon is quite overwhelming.
+Ceausescu ordered the destruction of historic neighbourhoods and the invaluable heritage of destroyed churches in order to construct this colossal, controversial complex, which he ironically named The People's House (Casa Poporului).

-A quick stop for refreshments will give you an opportunity to try Romania’s favourite street food snack, a covrig, similar to a pretzel but arguably even more delicious!
+A quick stop for refreshments will give you an opportunity to try Romania's favorite street food snack, a covrig, similar to a pretzel but arguably even more delicious!

-Exclusions: Entrance to Primaverii Palace (Ceausescu’s house), transportation to and from the meeting point, additional food and drinks, souvenirs and personal shopping, tips/gratuities for your guide.
+Exclusions: Transportation to and from the meeting point, additional food and drinks, souvenirs and personal shopping, tips/gratuities for your guide.

 Your Trip: For your Urban Adventure you will be in a small group of a maximum of 4 people.